nperegrine/ybank-test-app/api/README.md

 php artisan serve
 ```
 ## Testing
-Feature tests and located in the "/tests/Feature" directory and Unit tests are located in the "/tests/Unit" directory.
+Feature tests are located in the "/tests/Feature" directory and Unit tests are located in the "/tests/Unit" directory.
 Enter the following command to run PHPUnit tests.
 ```bash
 vendor/bin/phpnunit